 For more travel tip and advice for Cook Islands head to the official website.

-I absolutely loved my time on the Cook Islands and highly recommend you visit them the next time you are craving a tropical vacation destination!
+I absolutely loved my time on Rarotonga and highly recommend you visit them the next time you are craving a tropical vacation destination!

-Have you ever been to the Cook Islands?
+Have you ever been to Rarotonga and the Cook Islands?
 If you have any additional tips for our readers or questions please leave these in the comments below.